Asif Malik Profile

 What has been the highlight of your career so far?

-Why should students consider studying these courses?
+Why should students consider studying this course?

 What is the best piece of advice you have for your students?